IdahoAgStats/stat-programs-website/content/workshops/introduction-to-R/_index.md

 -   understand data types and object types
 -   filter, reshape, merge and manipulate your data
 -   mathematically transform data
+-   plot data
 -   navigate R help files
--   plot data
--   do repeat actions in R (time permitting)
+-   use generative AI tools to assist in coding

 ### Who is this workshop for?